SpaceG/spaceg.github.io/_posts/2015-01-06-get-introduction-get-started.markdown

 I created our App Tree Today, a Mind Map for our Web App.
-I have created it with mind
+I have created it with MindMeister.

 Mindmeister:
 ###[Mindmeister](http://www.mindmeister.com/)